supertokens/docs/v2/contribute/checklists/new-super-recipe.md

 - Exposing all APIs and errors of sub recipe
 - Exposing all functions of sub recipe
 - Allowing override of sub recipe functions
+- Make sure all chile recipe implementations are in the APIOptions object.